Polarizing beamsplitter (PBS) cubes

 >1000:1 | >15 J/cm2 @ 1064 nm

-Polarizing Beamsplitter (PBS) cubes are used to split random polarized beam into two orthogonal and linear polarized components.
-S- polarization light gets reflected at 90° angle while p- polarization is transmitted through the cube.
-Each cube is made by assembling two right angle prisms and a dielectric polarizing beamsplitter coating on one of the prisms’ hypotenuse.
-The incident light falling should always fall on the coated prism first to minimize the energy passing through the optical glue.
-If the incident light is placed the other way around, the optical glue will need to withstand a few more times more energy to pass through it.
-This will cause degradation of the glue over a short period of time.
-It is also common practice to AR-coat enter and exit faces of the cube to reduce light loss.
+Polarizing Beamsplitter (PBS) cubes are used to split a randomly polarized beam into two orthogonal, linearly polarized components.
+S-polarized light is reflected at a 90° angle, while P-polarized light is transmitted through the cube.
+Each cube consists of two right-angle prisms with a dielectric polarizing beamsplitter coating applied to the hypotenuse of one prism.
+The incident light should strike the coated prism first to minimize energy passing through the optical glue.
+If the light enters from the opposite side, the optical glue will experience significantly more energy, leading to degradation over time.
+To reduce light loss, AR coatings are commonly applied to the entrance and exit faces of the cube.

-3photon offers two types of PBS cubes, based on the assembly principle of the prisms:
+3photon offers two types of PBS cubes based on prism assembly:

-The interface surface is cemented with optical glue.
-Because of that, the cubes can only be used for low-medium power applications since their laser damage threshold is >0.3 J/cm2 @ 1064 nm.
-Tp > 95% @ 1064 nm can be achieved, and extinction ratio can be reached up to >500:1.
+The interface is cemented with optical glue, limiting their use to applications with laser damage thresholds >0.3 J/cm² @ 1064 nm.
+These cubes can achieve Tp > 95% @ 1064 nm and an extinction ratio of up to >500:1.

 - Advantages